ParitoshMaurya/GiveIndia_NGO_Scraper/README.md

 `pip3 install requests`

-After finishing installation process above, you can run the tasks, using `python3 giveindiaScdraper.py` and you will get an JSON file `scraped_data.json` in which scraped data is stored.
+After finishing installation process above, you can run the tasks, using `python3 giveindiaScdraper.py` and you will get a JSON file `scraped_data.json` in which scraped data is stored.